voxel51/fiftyone/docs/source/cli/index.rst

       -d DESTINATION, --destination DESTINATION
-                            the destination to connect to, e.g., [username@]hostname -p PORT, --port PORT  the remote port to connect to
+                            the destination to connect to, e.g., [username@]hostname -p PORT, --port PORT  the remote port to connect to -l PORT, --local-port PORT
+                            the local port to use to serve the App

 **Examples**